zimmat/king-james-api/README.md

 This is a Rest API

 ## Getting Started
-After Pulling the app please run the following commands run the the api:
+After Pulling the repo please run the following commands run the the api:

 ```bash
 npm install